Post Award Management

 Links to Purdue/PNW Business Processes:

-- Computers and electronics must be budgeted and approved by the sponsor in order to be charged to grants.
+- Computers and electronics must be budgeted and approved by the sponsor to be charged to grants.

 - Computer Purchase Review on Federal and Federal Pass through Funds